Crisis Communication Training for Government

 - A diagnostic tool to identify key stakeholders.

 - A plan for identifying and recruiting suitable members of a crisis communication team for within the organisation.

 - A template for a crisis communication protocol including contact databases, first advice procedures, monitoring, reporting and evidence/evaluation.

 - All these materials PLUS a copy of Mastering Media Interviews in the 21st Century.

-Crisis Media Training
+Crisis Media Training for Government

 Reputation Australia also provides a very specific skills training course for those who will act as spokesperson in the media in the event of a crisis.
 All media training programs contain the following.
 However, programs can be designed specifically to meet your requirements.